Welcoming Our New Ukrainian Neighbors in Nashville

 Adult beneficiaries will be authorized to work in the United States and may seek employment once welcomed into their new community.

 A sponsor refers to the U.S. citizen, permanent resident or other lawfully present individual who steps up to make it possible for an individual or family fleeing the war in Ukraine to seek refuge in the United States.
 In the USCIS documents, the sponsor is referred to as the “Supporter” to distinguish it from other forms of immigration sponsorship.
 Each are committed to helping the beneficiary find stability in the United States and will complete an application through the Department of Homeland Security, including security vetting by the federal government.

 Humanitarian parole allows individuals in urgent need of refuge to enter the United States.
 Under Uniting for Ukraine, beneficiaries can stay in the U.S. legally for up to two years.
-Individuals who are granted parole will be eligible to apply for work authorization but may not be eligible for certain public benefits or benefits conferred to those that arrive under refugee status due to the temporary nature of humanitarian parole.
+Individuals who are granted parole will be eligible to apply for work authorization, and congress has recently announced that Ukrainian Humanitarian Parolees will now be eligible for certain benefit programs.

 Sponsorship of immigrants is not new, but these tools are being reimagined by the federal government to respond to the needs of people fleeing Ukraine to find safety quickly as well as the willingness of many Americans, including but not limited to Ukrainian Americans, to immediately support those fleeing the war.
 Fees related to filing for humanitarian parole have been waived under Uniting for Ukraine, meaning sponsors (or beneficiaries) do not have to pay any fees to the federal government.